Access to Abortion Medications: Why Should Nurses Care?

 A perfect storm of risk factors for escalating violence.

 High stress levels, loss of a sense of control, unemployment, increased time together—all are known to increase the frequency and intensity of intimate partner violence (IPV).
 A study of IPV rates before and after Hurricane Katrina found a 98% increase in physical IPV and a 35% increase in psychological IPV against women after the hurricane, with stressors as one of the strongest predictors for increased violence.
 IPV rates are known to rise with unemployment rates; a study of IPV during the economic recession of 2007-2008 found that a rapid rise in unemployment led to increased violence and controlling behaviors.
 And multiple studies have found that IPV incidents occur at much higher rates on weekends and during the summer—times when couples spend more time together.
 With Covid-19, people are suddenly unemployed and experiencing stress due to economic hardship, fear of illness, and uncertainty about the future.
-And couples are now spending all their time […]
+And couples are now spending all […]

 2020-05-04T12:27:03-04:00May 4th, 2020|Nursing, Public health, women's health|0 Comments